innodatalabs/innodatalabs.github.io/_posts/2017-10-24-automating-ml-training-with-jenkins-pipelines.md

 The reason being that newly created instances automatically run updates at instance creation time, in the background.
 Instance may seem ready to work, but some `apt` process(es) are running in background, keeping `apt lock`.
-Attempt to eun out `apt install` will result in the error aquiring the lock.
+Attempt to run `apt install` will result in the error aquiring the lock.

 We need to wait for the background updates to complete before installing our packages.